 It'll be a cubby to store toys, magazines, DVDs or books in.
 You'll use it as a light, portable extra seat.
 The cube is strong enough to serve as a stepstool to reach those high cupboards in the kitchen.
 And it's the first building block for your own customized furniture ideas.

-We're founding members of the Sustainable Furnishings Council, a coalition united to promote environmentally healthy practices in the industry, and to help consumers identify good furniture choices.
-We are also proud to announce that in 2008, Way Basics went zero via the Conservation Fund's "Go Zero Program".
-This means that we offset our company carbon emissions by planting trees at the Red River National Wildlife Refuge!
-To learn more visit the Conservation Fund.
+Way Basics are founding members of the Sustainable Furnishings Council, a coalition united to promote environmentally healthy practices in the industry, and to help consumers identify good furniture choices.

-zBoard: Save Money and TreesIt took us 10 years to perfect the ingenious building-block zBoards at the heart of our business.
-Our patented, environmentally sound manufacturing process turns post-consumer recycled paper into superbly strong boards that weigh 62% less than particle board. zBoards are just as solid and structurally sound as any engineered wood furniture, yet they're made from one of the simplest materials ever - paper.
+❈ zBoard: Save Money and TreesIt took Way Basics 10 years to perfect the ingenious building-block zBoards at the heart of their business.
+Their patented, environmentally sound manufacturing process turns post-consumer recycled paper into superbly strong boards that weigh 62% less than particle board. zBoards are just as solid and structurally sound as any engineered wood furniture, yet they're made from one of the simplest materials ever - paper.

 zBoards are water-resistant and easy to clean.
 They come in different colors and both light and dark wood-grain designs, so you have options to fit your decor.
 They're also available in white, which makes a perfect canvas for your own imagination.